 Topics like sexual assault, consent, relationship violence, healthy relationships, and stalking are important in the lives of college students.
 SAVES is an anti-violence peer education group advised through the Women's Center, and they are available to facilitate workshops and discussions with your community, student organization, or other group.
 All workshops are informal, led by fellow Hokies, and can be tailored to fit your group's needs.

 Say Something with SAVES: A Conversation about . . .

 This interactive presentation provides a general overview of sexual assault, including the role of consent and alcohol.
 Multiple activities and discussions are used to help illustrate issues related to sexual assault in the college environment.
 Time is also spent teaching participants what they can do to help someone who has been sexually assaulted.
-This presentation can be tailored to fit the needs of your particular group.
+This presentation can be modified to fit the needs of your particular group.

 Relationships are an important part of college life, but not everyone's relationships are always healthy.
 This interactive program looks at the continuum of intimate relationships – from healthy to abusive.
 Peer educators will lead students in hands-on activities and discussions to gain further understanding of how to create a healthy relationship.
 Campus and community resources will be reviewed and participants will learn what they can do to help someone in an abusive relationship.
-This presentation can be tailored to fit the needs of your particular group.
+This presentation can be modified to fit the needs of your particular group.

-To schedule a presentation, contact Katie.
+To schedule a presentation, please complete the form.